Tag: virtue

 Seneca’s examples of a virtuous life

-There is often a considerable distance between the sayings and the actions from philosophers.
-Especially when they use a grandiloquent tone, I prefer to look […]
+There is often a considerable distance between the sayings and the actions of philosophers.
+Especially when they employ a grandiloquent tone, I prefer to look at their biography and see for myself if they are following their own advice.
+Seneca was better than most in this respect.
+I admire in particular his strong self-discipline in…

 -